ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The greater our knowledge increases the more our ignorance unfolds."
+  "Faith in oneself is the best and safest course."
-<br>— John F. Kennedy
+<br>— Michelangelo
 </blockquote>
 </h3>